 Don’t know what to put in your newsletter?
 Wondering what kind of newsletter content will get your subscribers to open and read your email?
-These ideas can help you write a newsletter that your customers will look forward to receiving.
+These ideas can help you write a newsletter that your customers will look forward to receiving

 Are you skeptical about the power of email newsletters?
 You shouldn’t be.
-Numerous studies find that email is still an way of communicating with customers and bringing in business.
+Numerous studies find that email is still an effective and profitable way of communicating with customers and bringing in business.
 For small businesses, developing an email newsletter is a fantastic way to keep the relationship going with customers, and be seen as an ongoing resource.

 Here are some tips to create a newsletter that your subscribers will look forward to seeing in their inboxes: